aaxwaz/NUS_ISS_DeepLearningWorkshop/HandsOn/README.md

-# NUS_ISS_DeepLearningWorkshop
-Public Repo for NUS ISS Deep Learning workshop
+# Deep Learning Hands On

-Data and scripts used for building Cats and Dogs model - using keras's VGG16 to extract high level features, and feed features into fc layer for prediction.

-Data, scripts as well as saved model weights can be downloaded from here.
+This folder contains scripts and data for building & testing the Cats and Dogs deep learning model.

+Participants are encouraged to download this entire folder before coming to the workshop.
+The ipython notebook will be used through the workshop.